dwyl/process-handbook/personas/README.md

 ## Notes

 <sup>1</sup>Personas are _usually_ fictional representations
 of a typical person using a product.
-This is to avoid subject of the persona feeling self-concious.
+This is to avoid subject of the persona feeling self-conscious.
 However in the case where you are building a feature for a very specific person
 (_e.g. your "boss" if you're building a specific feature of an internal tool like a sales dashboard_) the persona is very clearly a person we _know_ and can describe them precisely to help the team focus.
 That is the case of this last persona ([Jussi](https://github.com/jussi-club-soda)) who is a _real_ person we know and love.
 Having a well defined persona
 for the _real_ person using the product can be _even more_ useful than a fictional one.
 We just need to be careful to only use people who have given their consent to be personified.